deansher/aider/design_docs/incorporate_diff_match_patch/plan_incorporate_diff_match_patch.md

 When the match fails and we retry ("reflection"), retain the entire dialog (all messages) between the editor assistant and the business logic in the chat history so that `ArchitectCoder`'s review pass fully understands what happened.

 ## Tasks

+### ( ) Integrate diff‐match‐patch into editblock_coder.py

+- ( ) Add the diff‐match‐patch library as a project dependency.
+- ( ) Replace the existing homegrown fuzzy matching in replace_most_similar_chunk with diff‐match‐patch based matching.
+- ( ) Configure matching tolerances so that:
+  - Minor differences (extra spaces, inconsistent line breaks, slight punctuation variations) are tolerated.
+  - Significant mismatches are rejected.
+  - Ambiguous or non-unique matches are flagged as failures.
+- ( ) Update error handling to provide clear feedback when no match is found.

+### ( ) Update and Expand Unit Tests

+- ( ) Revise tests in tests/basic/test_editblock.py to reflect the new matching behavior.
+- ( ) Add tests for:
+  - Tolerance of minor inaccuracies.
+  - Rejection of significant mismatches.
+  - Detection of ambiguous matches.
+- ( ) Confirm that error messages clearly identify match failures.

+### ( ) Enhance Feedback and Dialog Logging

+- ( ) Retain full dialog history during reflection so that ArchitectCoder’s review sees complete context.
+- ( ) Update logs to indicate how diff‐match‐patch interpreted the search/replace block.

+### ( ) Code Cleanup and Documentation

+- ( ) Remove obsolete heuristics and matching hacks.
+- ( ) Add inline documentation in editblock_coder.py on diff‐match‐patch integration and tolerance settings.
+- ( ) Update overall project documentation to describe the new matching mechanism.

+## Tasks